 Thirty-seven-year-old Xiyue Wang GS was sentenced to 10 years in prison for espionage in an Iranian court on Sunday.
-Wang is a fourth-year graduate student and researcher at the University working on a doctorate in history, Vice President of Communications Daniel Day said in a statement to The Daily Princetonian.
+Wang is a fourth-year graduate student and researcher at the University working on a doctorate in history, Vice President of Communications Daniel Day said in a statement to the 'Prince.'

 Day also confirmed that Wang is a U.S. citizen.

-According to The Washington Post and the Mizan News Agency, Wang was born in Beijing and is a dual Chinese and U.S. citizen.
+According to The Washington Post and the Mizan News Agency, Wang was born in Beijing, but is no longer a Chinese citizen since becoming an American citizen.
+China does not recognize dual citizenship.

 Day explained in a statement that Wang was originally arrested in the summer of 2016 while doing "scholarly research on the administrative and cultural history of the late Qajar dynasty in connection with his Ph.D. dissertation."
 According to The New York Times, the University had already known about Wang's arrest and had been working to free him.